serviceplanet/tolgee-toolbox/README.md

 **While functional, at this point it is mostly a useful prototype.**

 Let's start with the obvious question; How does this application differ from the (excellent!) [tolgee-cli](https://github.com/tolgee/tolgee-cli) tool?
-The `tolgee-cli` tool works great for front-end development but didn't really fit our Maven multi-module projects well (at the time of writing).
+The `tolgee-cli` tool works great for front-end development but didn't really fit our (more classic) Maven multi-module projects well (at the time of writing).

-Conceptually this tool also works a bit different.
-This tool uploads the entire message file to the "Import" functionality in Tolgee.
-Whereas the `tolgee-cli` tool works directly on the translation entries in Tolgee.

 The minimum supported Java version by this tool is 21.